tinytronix/homeautomation/README.md

 - comfort functions
 - window blinds and shutters
 - garden irrigation
-- include weather forecast for functions above
+- consider weather forecast for any control as appropriate
 - ... and many more

 ## Maximum configuration